NormalVR/Normcore-Documentation/src/architecture/transport.md

 ## Why WebRTC is the best transport option
 ***
-WebRTC briungs together the features of all the other transports and surpasses them.
+WebRTC brings together the features of all the other transports and surpasses them.
 It provides everything you need.

 |               | UDP + TCP | Unreliable and Reliable message types | Browser Support | TLS/DTLS | Congestion Control | Video/Audio |
 |:-------------:|:---------:|:-------------------------------------:|:---------------:|:--------:|:------------------:|:-----------:|